mpv-player/mpv/DOCS/man/options.rst

     :rkmpp:     requires ``--vo=gpu`` (some RockChip devices only)

     ``auto`` tries to automatically enable hardware decoding using the first available method.
 This still depends what VO you are using.
-For example, if you are not using ``--vo=gpu`` or ``--vo=vdpau``, vdpau decoding will never be enabled.
-Also note that if the first found method doesn't actually work, it will always fall back to software decoding, instead of trying the next method (might matter on some Linux systems).
+See the list above, for which ``--vo`` and ``gpu-context`` is required for a given hwdec.
+It will go down the list of available hwdecs until one is successfully initialised.
+If all of them fail, it will fallback to software decoding.

     ``auto-safe`` is similar to ``auto``, but allows only whitelisted methods that are considered "safe".
 This is supposed to be a reasonable way to